Ava Gardner: Relationships

-Gardner became a friend of businessman and aviator Howard Hughes in the early to mid-1940s, and the relationship lasted into the 1950s.
+Gardner became a friend and protegé of businessman and aviator Howard Hughes in the early to mid-1940s, and the relationship lasted into the 1950s.
 Gardner stated in her autobiography, Ava: My Story, that she was never in love with Hughes, but he was in and out of her life for about 20 years.
 Hughes' trust in Gardner was what kept their relationship alive.
-She described him as "painfully shy, completely enigmatic, and more eccentric ... than anyone [she] had ever met".
+She described him as "painfully shy, completely enigmatic, and more eccentric...than anyone [she] had ever met".

-In 1957, Gardner traveled to Spain and began a friendship with writer Ernest Hemingway.
-She had starred in an adaptation of his The Sun Also Rises that year.
-Five years earlier, Hemingway had successfully urged producer Darryl F. Zanuck to cast Gardner in The Snows of Kilimanjaro, a film which adapted several of his short stories.
-While staying with Hemingway at his villa in San Francisco de Paula in Havana, Cuba, Gardner once swam alone without a swimsuit in his pool.
-After watching her, Hemingway ordered his staff: "The water is not to be emptied".
-Her friendship with Hemingway led to her becoming a fan of bullfighting and bullfighters, such as Luis Miguel Dominguín, who became her lover.
-"It was a sort of madness, honey", she later said of the time.

-Gardner was also involved in a relationship with her live-in boyfriend and companion, American actor Benjamin Tatar, who worked in Spain as a foreign-language dubbing director.
-Tatar later wrote an autobiography in which he discussed his relationship with Gardner, though the book was never published.
+Gardner had several other affairs including with matador Luis Miguel Dominguín, actor George C. Scott, and Claude Terrail, the restaurateur of the Paris restaurant La Tour d'Argent.

+Gardner lived her last 35 years outside of the United States.
+She first visited Spain in 1950, and she moved to Madrid in 1955, living there until 1966, when she moved to London.
+She lived at 34 Ennismore Gardens in Westminster in London, her final residence when she died.

+Gardner had a close friendship with Gregory Peck, with whom she starred in three films, the first one being The Great Sinner (1949).
+Their friendship lasted the rest of Gardner's life, and, upon her death in 1990, Peck took in both her housekeeper and her dog.